-India is a fast moving economy and to accelerate the growth index it's the need of the hour to develop entrepreneurship in culture, so that more avenues can be created in terms of employment generation, infrastructural development, raising the standard of living, poverty Copyright © 2017, Scholarly Research Journal for Interdisciplinary Studies alleviation, increase literacy etc. these are the major issues which can be resolved by pushing this concept of skill development.
+India is a fast moving economy and to accelerate the growth index it's the need of the hour to develop entrepreneurship in culture, so that more avenues can be created in terms of employment generation, infrastructural development, raising the standard of living, poverty alleviation, increase literacy etc. these are the major issues which can be resolved by pushing this concept of skill development.
 Despite these programs, awareness is an essential factor which needs to be introduced, so that the prospective individuals or associations can take advantage of these activities.